A New Policy Framework

 Regional Meeting Flyer (PDF)

-To further prioritize information-gathering to inform SRs to the Commission, the MRC requested an in-depth analysis of each recommendation.
-The SRs are limited to areas where the Commission could play a role or has authority to take direct action.
+To further prioritize information-gathering to inform staff recommendations to the Commission, the MRC requested an in-depth analysis of each recommendation.
+The staff recommendations are limited to areas where the Commission could play a role or has authority to take direct action.

-Update on Efforts Related to Initial Staff Recommendations (Update report)
+Update on Efforts Related to Initial Staff Recommendations (Included in Update Reports)

-In 2020, staff drafted reports providing updates on efforts related to each initial SR to inform future Commission action.
+In 2020, staff drafted reports providing updates on efforts related to each initial staff recommendation to inform future Commission action.
 An overview of the update reports on all 10 recommendations was presented to the MRC at its November 10, 2020 MRC meeting.
-Each update report includes the original text of the SR with an overview, a summary of progress to date, potential next steps, and any linkages to other SRs.
-Where applicable, each summary of progress is divided into four focal areas: Commission and Department Initiatives; Collaborations and Partner Efforts; Relevant External Actions and Models; and Education and Outreach.
+Each update report includes the original text of the staff recommendation with an overview, a summary of progress to date, potential next steps, and any linkages to other staff recommendations.
+Where applicable, each summary of progress is divided into four focal areas:

 Analyses

 In-depth reports are currently in development for each recommendation.
-Each SR is being evaluated using a draft standardized analytical approach (PDF).
-This approach focuses evaluation around four categories: I. Basic informational needs; II.
-Current regulatory and policy context; III.
-Potential Commission role; and IV.
-Costs and benefits.
+Each staff recommendation is being evaluated using a draft standardized analytical approach (PDF).
+This approach focuses evaluation around four categories:

-The table below provides links to each SR update report and analysis document along with information on the date it was presented to MRC and the status of each SR analysis.
+The table below provides links to each staff recommendation update report and analysis document along with information on the date it was presented to MRC and the status of each staff recommendation analysis.

 Update Report (PDF) November 10, 2020